-Jack Wallen offers up his list of best servers for 2020, any of which would be a great platform for your business needs.
+Jack Wallen offers his list of the best servers for 2020--any of these options would be a great platform for your business needs.

 Let the yearly wrap-ups begin!
 Thanks to COVID-19, we'll start them out just a wee bit early.
 And why not?
 It's not as if the last two months of the year are nearly as productive as the first 10.
 As we start to wind down the year, let's wind up the lists.
 This time around, I want to take a look back at what I believe to be the best Linux server distributions of 2020.